The Openbuilds BlackBox is a plug-and-play GRBL based CNC motion control system that's highly popular among CNC hobbyists.

 Both these controllers can run in offline mode but require a PC running with supported control software to operate the controllers.

-Neither supports standalone operation but BlackBox can be connected with an INTERFACE CNC Touch control hardware to drive it independent of a PC.
+Neither supports standalone operation but BlackBox can be connected with the INTERFACE CNC Touch control hardware to make it an offline GRBL controller.

 ESS doesn't come in an enclosed case and comes as an open board that doesn't have any heat sink or cooling fan.

-All that said, ESS is still a great choice to go for if you need high speeds and entry-level industrial-grade production quality as ESS paired with Mach 3/4 software can run fast and powerful CNC routers.
+All that said, ESS is still a great choice to go for if you need high speeds and entry-level industrial-grade production quality as ESS paired with Mach3 or Mach4 software can run fast and powerful CNC routers.

 ESS is the popular choice when it comes to CNC routers for production use like the Avid CNC PRO4896.